 Your first campfire

-With a lil’ bit of Dad’s help you successfully became a jolly swagman running back and forth collecting piles of dead sticks and wood for the campfire.
+With a lil’ bit of Dad’s help you successfully became a jolly swagman running back and forth ferrying the mill off cuts for the campfire.
 Not before Dad taught you the family Scout’s honour in all things fire safe.
 The glowing red and crackling stirrings of the wood left you with a sense of notable achievement, while the mesmerising fire turns the loudest chatterboxes to silence.
 Memories of Mum and Dad sharing camp stories (for the umpteenth time) around the fire while you are toasting marshmallows.

 Safety tip: Before camping check for any fire bans and make sure there is not a total fire ban in that park.
 If you’re planning on a camping trip with a camp side fire, only light them in designated fireplaces and ensure you completely extinguish all flames and coals before leaving the area or going to sleep.
-See more: http://www.rfs.nsw.gov.au/fire-information/fdr-and-tobans For more campfire tips see: http://www.nationalparks.nsw.gov.au/safety/fire-safety
+Remember collecting wood in a national park is prohibited so bring your own firewood and check if your local office has some for sale before you go.
+See more: http://www.rfs.nsw.gov.au/fire-information/fdr-and-tobans.
+For more campfire tips see: http://www.nationalparks.nsw.gov.au/safety/fire-safety

 Wildlife encounters of the first kind